 The key difference between positive discipline and permissive parenting is setting healthy boundaries, but what does that mean and how do you enact it?
 Leave this session armed with over 25 practical ways to connect with your kids through gentle discipline.

-Week 6- Balance Your Needs + The Ripple Effect of Parenting
+Week 6- Provide Consistent Loving Care + The Ripple Effect of Parenting